Snow and Ice Removal

 Magnesium chloride is most effective when applied to dry roads.
 It is effective as a de-icing agent between the temperatures of 40 degrees Fahrenheit and -15 degrees Fahrenheit.

-The City of Sequim began using magnesium chloride in the winter of 2011/2012.
+The City began using magnesium chloride in the winter of 2011/2012.
 It is an environmentally safe product that is over 85% less corrosive than salt and has half the toxicity of baking soda.
 Magnesium chloride has been used for decades nationwide, including by the City of Port Angeles and the Washington State Department of Transportation, and has shown no adverse effect on streets, surrounding plants, or the overall environment.
-The City of Sequim uses a product called FreezGard CI Plus which includes corrosion inhibitors.
+The City uses a product called FreezGard CI Plus which includes corrosion inhibitors.

-Magnesium chloride is a cost effective de-icing agent costing the City of Sequim approximately $500 to $1,500 per year compared to road salt at $5,000 to $8,000 per year and sand at $6,000 to $10,000 per year, plus the cost of extra street sweeping to pick up the sand after each storm event.
+Magnesium chloride is a cost effective de-icing agent costing the City approximately $500 to $1,500 per year compared to road salt at $5,000 to $8,000 per year and sand at $6,000 to $10,000 per year, plus the cost of extra street sweeping to pick up the sand after each storm event.